MischaRauch/dice_chess_ai/README.md

 3. See two agents compete against each other
     * Chose two agents as ```White``` and ```Black``` player.
     * Simulate a ```Single Game``` and set a ```Delay``` to follow the moves visually, or run a ```Simulation``` with x ```ÌIterations```, after multi run simulation you will find two csv files in the root project folder.
 One called ```multiGame.csv``` with the end game results and one file called ```multiStats.csv``` with detailed information about every move.
+As long as these files are not beeing deleted all simulations will append to the existing file.
 Which KPI's can be seen in which file is listed below.

 ### KPI's: